 Typhoon York Pounds Hong Kong

-HONG KONG (AP) _ Typhoon York pounded Hong Kong with a direct hit today, blowing windows out of downtown skyscrapers, triggering flooding and blocking roads with uprooted trees, while officials warned dangerous landslides could come next.
+HONG KONG (AP) _ Typhoon York pounded Hong Kong today, blowing windows out of downtown skyscrapers, triggering flooding and blocking roads with uprooted trees.
+Officials warned dangerous landslides could come next.

-One man died after being struck by flying debris and at least 216 people were injured in the worst storm to hit Hong Kong in 16 years, a government spokesman said on condition of anonymity.
+One man died after being struck by flying debris, another was missing and at least 441 people were injured _ 11 seriously _ in the worst storm to hit Hong Kong in 16 years, a government spokesman said, using customary anonymity.

 The typhoon, packing maximum winds of 93 mph, forced the closure of schools, financial markets and most businesses.
-Ferry services to outlying islands and to the neighboring Portuguese enclave of Macau were suspended, as fishing boats scurried for cover.
+Ferry service to outlying islands and to the neighboring Portuguese enclave of Macau was suspended, as fishing boats scurried for cover.

 Sherrie Wu, a Hong Kong office worker who originally came from Guangzhou, China, stared up at a government building with glass blown out of offices nearly 40 stories up.

 Hong Kong’s usual early morning bustle gave way to mostly empty streets, littered with fallen trees, rolling trash cans and other debris.
-The normal Hong Kong traffic noises were gone, replaced by the eerie sound of powerful winds whistling among the massive skyscrapers.
+The normal Hong Kong traffic noises were gone, replaced by the eerie sound of powerful winds whistling through massive skyscrapers.

-Those few taxi drivers who stayed in business were charging double the usual fare _ or more _ for people venturing out in the risky weather.
+The few taxi drivers who stayed in business were charging double the usual fare _ or more _ to people venturing out in the risky weather.

 Crews of the other two boats were able to anchor in sheltered areas where they were waiting for Chinese rescuers, according to Capt.
 Ravi Dewan at Hong Kong’s Marine Rescue Coordination Center.

 Officials said by early Thursday night that 674 people had sought refuge in emergency shelters.
-There were scattered power outages, with some remote villages cut off, and government-run Radio Hong Kong reported at least 80 people were trapped in the elevators that are common in Hong Kong’s many high-rise apartment houses, according to firefighters who spent all day freeing the people.
+Scattered power outages cut off some remote villages.
+Power failures left almost 400 people trapped in the elevators that are common in Hong Kong’s many high-rise apartment houses, according to firefighters who spent all day freeing the people.